remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 };
 ```

-Now we got the white dot on top of our Background:
+Now we got a white dot on top of our background:
 <img src="/img/apple-wow-tutorial/Dot.png"/>

 ## Animate the dot

-Let's apply some animation on the white circle we created above.
-We create another component called `<Schrinking>` in a new file `src/Shrinking.tsx`, which then wraps the circle in the main composition `src/Composition.tsx`.
+Let's apply some animation to the white dot we created above.
+We create another component called Schrinking in a new file `src/Shrinking.tsx`, which then wraps the dot in the main composition `src/Composition.tsx`.

 ```tsx title="src/Shrinking.tsx"
 import React from "react";